 Adds his neighbor Teresa Morgan: “I see manatees coming every day, there are dolphins in our waters, there are octopuses, seahorses, rays, there are all kinds of beautiful fish and we are going to kill off everything if we are not careful.”

-Correction: An earlier version of this story misidentified Palm Tree Drive.
+Correction: An earlier version of this story misidentified Pine Tree Drive.